 how to do the oil drop experiment

-2. Millikens Oil Drop Experiment
+2. Millikan Oil Drop Experiment Animation

 how to do the oil drop experiment